raymond-w-ko/omegacomplete.vim/README.md

 Right now this has two sub-modes: client-side and server-side.

 Client-side mode is the default.
-To get a completion in this mode, just press ALT + <number>, where <number> is the number displayed after an entry.
+To get a completion in this mode, just press ALT + &lt;number&gt;, where &lt;number&gt; is the number displayed after an entry.

 Server-side mode is the alternate.
-This was the only mode before, and is I began to dislike it since having a number at the end of a word would trigger this and mask other completions.
-I suppose this is useful if you can't client-side mode (terminal VIM where ALT does not register well / correctly in keybinds).
+This was the only mode before, and I began to dislike it since having a number at the end of a word would trigger this and mask other completions.
+I suppose this is useful if you can't use client-side mode (terminal VIM where ALT does not register well / correctly in keybinds).

 #### Example of completions offered
 <pre>